naamiru/eagle-viewer-ios/docs/_pages/privacypolicy.md

 include_in_header: false
 ---

-**Privacy Policy**
+# Privacy Policy

 **Effective Date:** August 31, 2025

-This privacy policy governs your use of the software application **Eagle Viewer** ("the Application") for mobile devices.
+**Application:** Eagle Viewer (iOS)

-**Our Commitment to Your Privacy**
+## Our Commitment to Your Privacy

 We are committed to protecting your privacy.
-We understand the importance of your personal data and want you to feel secure when using our Application.
-This Application was designed with privacy as a top priority.
+Eagle Viewer was designed with privacy as a top priority.
+We minimize data access, do not operate any backend servers, and do not monetize user data.

+The Application works with Eagle library folders located on your device or in your connected storage.
+Integration with Google Drive is entirely **optional** and used only if you choose to connect your Google account.

+---

+## 1. Default Data Handling (All Users)

+By default, the Application works with Eagle library folders that you open through the iOS Files app.

+### Data Accessed

+- Files and metadata contained in the Eagle library folder that you explicitly select through the Files app.

+### Data Usage

+- Accessed files and metadata are used solely for browsing, displaying, and synchronizing your Eagle library within the Application.

-**1. Data Collection**
+### Data Sharing

-We do not collect, store, transmit, or have access to any personal information or personally identifiable data from our users.
-All data, files, and libraries that you open or manage with the Application are processed locally on your device.
-The data remains under your control and is never sent to us or any third party.

-**2. Permissions and Access to Files**

-The Application may request permission to access your files and folders (via the Files app, iCloud Drive, or Google Drive).
-This permission is required solely for the app's core functionality, which is to allow you to open and view your libraries.
-We do not use this permission to access your data for any other purpose, and we do not collect or store any of your files.
+- No data from these sources is ever transmitted to our servers.
+- No data is shared with third parties.
+- Transfers to or from network drives are handled entirely by the iOS system and the storage provider, not by the Application.

+### Data Storage & Protection

+- Files and metadata are processed only within the secure environment of your device.
+- Any locally cached content or metadata remains in the Application’s sandbox and is protected by standard iOS security mechanisms (sandboxing and device-level encryption).

+### Data Retention & Deletion

+- Cached data and metadata related to a selected library are stored locally only as needed for Application functionality.
+- This data is deleted when you uninstall the Application **or when you delete the selected library from within the Application**.

+**Note:** The practices described in this section apply only when you use the Application with files accessed through the iOS Files app.
+If you choose to connect Google Drive, the data handling practices are described separately in **Section 2.
+Optional Google Drive Integration**.

+---

+## 2. Optional Google Drive Integration

-When you connect your Google account, the Application may request the **Google Drive `drive.readonly` scope**.
+If you choose to connect your Google account, the Application may request the following scope:

-- This scope allows the Application to view the metadata and content of files and folders in your Google Drive.
+- **drive.readonly** — to view metadata and contents of files and folders in your Google Drive.

+### Data Accessed

+- Metadata of files and folders (names, IDs, structure), used to let you browse your Google Drive and select one Eagle library folder.
-- Access is limited to the files or folders that you explicitly select within the Application.
+- Contents of images and metadata files contained in the Eagle library folder you explicitly select, used to display and synchronize your Eagle library within the Application.
+- Basic Google Account profile information returned as part of the OAuth authentication process.
+This is used only for the sign-in process and is not stored or otherwise processed by the Application.

+### Data Sharing

-- All accessed data is processed locally on your device and is never transmitted to our servers or shared with third parties.
+- Google Drive data is never shared with third parties.
+- The Application does not transmit data to our servers (we operate no backend).
+- All data remains on your device and under your control.

+### Data Storage & Protection

+- Accessed data is processed **locally on your device** only.
+- To provide core functionality, the Application creates a **local cache of image files** from the selected Google Drive folder and **imports associated metadata into an on-device database** within the Application’s sandbox.
+- Cached copies and database records are used solely to display and synchronize your library and are **never uploaded to our servers**.
+- The Application’s Google Drive access is **read-only** and does not create, modify, or delete files in your Google Drive.
+- Standard iOS security mechanisms (sandboxing and device-level encryption) protect locally stored data.

+### Data Retention & Deletion

+- Google Drive data is cached locally only as needed for Application functionality.
+- Cached images and imported metadata related to a library are deleted when you uninstall the Application **or when you delete the selected library from within the Application**.
+- No data is retained on our servers.
+- You may revoke the Application’s access at any time via your [Google Account settings](https://myaccount.google.com/permissions).
+This will immediately prevent further access to your Google Drive data.

+---

-**3. Analytics and Crash Reports**
+## 3. Analytics and Crash Reports

-We do not add any third-party analytics or crash reporting tools to the Application.
-Our goal is to collect no data.

-However, if you have chosen to share diagnostics and usage information with app developers through your device's settings, Apple may collect and provide us with anonymized usage statistics and crash reports.
-This data is aggregated, does not personally identify you, and helps us improve the Application's stability and performance.
-We do not attempt to link this anonymous data to any individual user.

-**4. Third-Party Services**

-The Application does not use any third-party services or advertising networks that could collect information about you.
+The Application does not include third-party analytics or crash reporting tools.

-As an exception, the Application may use **Google APIs** to enable optional integration with Google Drive.
+If you opt in through iOS system settings, Apple may provide anonymized, aggregated crash reports.
+These reports cannot be used to personally identify you.

+---

+## 4. Third-Party Services

+The Application integrates only with:

+- **Google Drive (via Google APIs)** – optional, used only if you connect your Google account.

 Our use and transfer of information received from Google APIs will adhere to the [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy), including the **Limited Use requirements**.

-**5. Children's Privacy**
+---

+## 5. Children’s Privacy

 We do not knowingly collect any personal information from children under the age of 13.
-Since our Application does not collect any personal information whatsoever, it is inherently safe for use by people of all ages.
+Since the Application does not collect personal information, it is safe for use by people of all ages.

+---

-**6. Changes to This Privacy Policy**
+## 6. Changes to This Privacy Policy

 We may update our Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy on this page.
-You are advised to review this Privacy Policy periodically for any changes.
-Changes to this Privacy Policy are effective when they are posted on this page.
+Updates will be posted on this page, and changes become effective immediately upon posting.
+You are encouraged to review this Privacy Policy periodically.

-**7. Contact Us**
+---

+## 7. Contact Us

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us.
+If you have any questions or concerns about this Privacy Policy, please contact us at:

-naamiruuu@gmail.com
+**Email:** naamiruuu@gmail.com